richtaur/richtaur.github.io/src/post/giant-clown.md

   </a>
 </div>

-Most doodles make it to adolescence and are abandoned, which is fine.
+Most [doodles](https://twitter.com/richtaur/status/1043337080229658626) make it to adolescence and are abandoned, which is fine.
 Usually they are too ambitious or aren't satisfying enough.

-For whatever reason, this one survived longer than most.
-Maybe because it was conceived on Halloween.
+For whatever reason, this one held my attention longer than most.

 <div>
   <a href="/media/images/post/giant-clown/fullsize/clown_process.jpg">